Eight ways to say you go to Cambridge, without actually saying it

 So there you have it.
 A foolproof way to con anyone into thinking you go to Cambridge- or a guide for how to avoid ridicule in your hometown.
 Maybe even some of these tips will help you finally get that Crushbridge that we all know you truly want and deserve.
 Come on; we’re rooting for you.

-Feature Image: Harriet Wadey, screenshot from Camfess
+Feature Image: Beatrice Wadey, screenshot from Camfess